tonytins/staggerpost/README.md

 # Publish Times

-This is a very simple console application that generates a list of times to schedule news with a 2-3 hour delay with a 30 minute time gap per-article.
+This is a very simple console application that generates a list of times to schedule news with a 2-3 hour delay and a 30 minute time gap per-article.

 ## License